luciorgomes/plugin_loader/README.md

 ### Options

-- **VST2/3 Directories**: Add folders containing VST plugins, including those managed by **Yabridge** or located in Windows directories.
+- **VST2/3 Directories**: Add folders containing VST plugins, including those managed by **Yabridge** and where the Windows VSTs are installed.
 - **Keyboard/Interface Substring**: Enter part of the **JACK** name for MIDI and Audio interfaces to be used with the **Connect** feature.
 - **Audio Connections Retry**: Number of attempts to connect audio ports (Recommended: `2`).
 - **Terminal (Console)**: (Optional) Terminal application to use when launching plugins or processes.
 - **Load VST2/3** / **Load LV2**: Select which plugin types to load.
-- **Audio Connections**: Define how many audio ports to connect.
+- **Audio Connections**: Define how many audio hardware ports to connect.

 ---